awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 #### Logical decoding and logical replication<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalDecoding"></a>

-RDS for PostgreSQL supports the streaming of WAL changes using logical replication slots\.
-Amazon RDS supports logical decoding for a PostgreSQL DB instance version 9\.5\.4 and higher\.
+RDS for PostgreSQL supports the streaming of WAL changes using PostgreSQL's logical replication slots\.
+It also supports using logical decoding\.
 You can set up logical replication slots on your instance and stream database changes through these slots to a client such as `pg_recvlogical`\.
 Logical replication slots are created at the database level and support replication connections to a single database\.

 The most common clients for PostgreSQL logical replication are the AWS Database Migration Service or a custom\-managed host on an Amazon EC2 instance\.
 The logical replication slot knows nothing about the receiver of the stream, and there is no requirement that the target be a replica database\.
 If you set up a logical replication slot and don't read from the slot, data can be written and quickly fill up your DB instance's storage\.

 PostgreSQL logical replication and logical decoding on Amazon RDS are enabled with a parameter, a replication connection type, and a security role\.
 The client for logical decoding can be any client that is capable of establishing a replication connection to a database on a PostgreSQL DB instance\.

-**To enable logical decoding for an Amazon RDS for PostgreSQL DB instance**
+**To enable logical decoding for an RDS for PostgreSQL DB instance**

 1. The user account requires the **rds\_superuser** role to enable logical replication\.
 The user account also requires the **rds\_replication** role to grant permissions to manage logical slots and to stream data using logical slots\.